-The name of a T-element instance shall begin with the character "T", followed by up to 1023 alphanumeric characters.
+The name of a T-element instance shall begin with the character "T", followed by up to 1023 characters (see Table 3: IBIS-ISS Special Characters for a list of valid special characters).

-Table 18: T-element (Ideal Transmission Line) Arguments
+Table 16: T-element (Ideal Transmission Line) Arguments

-Argument Description In Signal input node. refin Ground reference for the input signal. out Signal output node. refout Ground reference for the output signal.
-Zo= val Sets val as the characteristic impedance of the transmission line in ohms.
+Argument Description in Signal input node. refin Ground reference for the input signal. out Signal output node. refout Ground reference for the output signal.
+Zo=val Sets val as the characteristic impedance of the transmission line in ohms.
 Note that the beginning character sequence may be either zo or z0.
 TD=val Sets val as the propagation time delay of the transmission line, in seconds.
 If physical length (L) is specified, then units for TD are considered in seconds per meter.
 L=val Sets val as the physical length of the transmission line, in meters.
 Default=1.